-Rooms in Chief Architect are given special attributes by assigning a Room Type.
+Rooms in Chief Architect are given special attributes when they are assigned a Room Type.
 For example, porches use a concrete floor material and have a ceiling and roof, while decks use floor planking and have no ceiling or roof.
-For more information, see "Rooms" on page 299 of the Reference Manual.
+For more information, see "Rooms" on page 323 of the Reference Manual.